 I can demystify the choice for you.
-First, I'll give you four important things to consider when you make your choice.
-Then, I'll list the five easiest APs to self-study.
-After that, I'll touch on some other solid self-study choices, and wrap up with a few AP exams you should NOT try to study for on your own.
+First, I'll give you four important factors to consider when you make your choice.
+Then, I'll list the five easiest APs to self-study for.
+After that, I'll touch on some other solid self-study choices before wrapping up with a few AP exams you should not try to study for on your own.

-There are four things to consider when selecting which AP exam you want to prepare for on your own.
+There are four factors to consider when selecting which AP exam you want to prepare for on your own.

-Does the exam involve applying a lot of abstract and theoretical concepts, or is it primarily based on memorization?
+Does the AP exam involve applying a lot of abstract and theoretical concepts, or is it primarily based on memorization?
 Memorization can be kind of tedious, but it's often easier to learn this kind of material on your own than to teach yourself to understand, say, particle physics.
-So try to look for APs that are not overly conceptual.
-This is why I generally don’t advise people to self-study for math APs, with the possible exception of statistics.
-Generally, a course weighted more towards memorization as opposed to complex concepts is probably better for self-study.

 Weighing the options.

-There are a few AP exams that might overlap with your high school coursework even if you aren't in that specific AP class.
-You might consider self-studying one of these:
+You'll need to consider your class schedule when choosing an AP test to self-study for.
+There are a few AP exams that might overlap with your high school coursework, even if you aren't in that particular AP class.
+These subjects are as follows:

-- One notable example of this is biology.
-If you are in an honors biology class, you might consider self-studying for AP biology because you will only need to supplement what you are learning in class with any additional competencies necessary for the AP exam.
-(See the College Board's helpful course and exam description for AP Biology.)
+- Biology: If you are in an honors biology class, you might consider self-studying for AP Biology because you will only need to supplement what you are learning in class with some additional competencies necessary for the exam.
+(See the College Board's AP Bio Course and Exam Description.)

-- Another common course to take the AP for when you are taking the honors class is US History.
-Again, you’ll need to learn additional information, but you’ll be learning a lot of the material anyways in your non-AP US History class.
-You’ll just need to learn some extra information and do some dedicated exam prep.
-(This is what I did, and I got a 5 on APUSH without a crazy amount of outside studying.)
+- US History: You'll learn a lot of the AP test material in an honors AP US History class—you just need to push yourself to learn some of the extra information and do dedicated AP test prep.
+This is what I did, and I got a 5 on APUSH without a crazy amount of outside studying.

-- If you are a particularly strong student in English, you might also consider self-study in one or both of the English APs while you are in an honors English class (I did this with AP Language and Composition).
-This could be a little trickier because it's very important to be able to get feedback from a knowledgeable person about any practice essays you are writing, but if you have a supportive teacher or mentor, it can definitely work.
+- English: If you are a particularly strong student in English, you might consider self-studying for one or both of the English AP exams while you're in an honors English class (I did this with AP Language and Composition).
+This could be a little trickier because it's very important to be able to get feedback from a knowledgeable person on any practice essays you're writing, but if you have a supportive teacher or mentor, it can definitely work.

-If you are going to self-study for an exam, it makes the most sense to choose a subject you are good at and enjoy.
+If you're going to self-study for an AP exam, it makes the most sense to choose a subject you are good at and enjoy.
 If you rock at social studies, choose a social studies AP.
-If science is your jam, choose a science AP (but not AP Chemistry or AP Physics!
-Don’t do it.)
-And so on.
+If science is your jam, choose a science AP (but not AP Chemistry or AP Physics!)
 It will help you stay motivated if you actually like the subject.
-Don't try to self-study an exam in a subject you hate, even if the exam has a reputation for being an easy self-study choice.
+Don't try to self-study for an exam in a subject you absolutely hate, even if the exam has a reputation for being an easy self-study choice.

-If you already have a special skill tested by an AP exam--foreign languages and computer science come to mind--it might make sense to self-study for that AP.
+If you already have a special skill tested by an AP exam—foreign languages and computer science come to mind—it might make sense to self-study for that AP test.
 You will need to make sure you fill any gaps in your knowledge and are prepared for the exam format, but it's a good way to make the most of your own personal resources and skills.

-With these four factors in mind, we can move on to my recommendations for the best five AP exams for relatively painless self-study.
+With the AP self-study four factors in mind, we can now move on to my recommendations for the five best AP exams for relatively painless self-study.